Top Tools for Occupational Therapists

 2. Handwriting accommodations

 Many patients with sensory processing challenges experience difficulty with fine motor skills, including handwriting.
 Different tools have been developed to facilitate these struggles, allowing individuals to grasp pattern-grip pencils or pens more comfortably according to their unique needs alone.
-These include writing rascals, Handiwriters, and pencil weights.
+These include Writing Rascals, Handiwriters, and pencil weights.

 3. Fidget or stim toys

-Using fidget and stim toys is an excellent way to give patients extra sensory input without distracting them from classroom activities.
+Using fidget and stim toys is an excellent way to give patients extra sensory input without distracting them from activities.
 Two of the most common are tangles and fidgipods, devices that can provide tactile input while improving concentration.

 4. Weighted products